Temperature of acid copper solution

 4. let us know if you detect any weight loss of copper

-Did anyone hear of copper anodes dissolving in the sulfuric bath without current? - I have not!
+Has anyone heard of copper anodes dissolving in the sulfuric bath without current? - I have not!

 Regards from PlaterB